AdobeDocs/analytics.en/help/implement/vars/plugins/gettimeparting.md

 ```
 ...would set s.eVar10 equal to "year=2020 | month=September | date=1 | day=Saturday | time=1:15 AM"

-## s Object Replacement
-The getTimeParting plug-in does not require AppMeasurement or any other plug-ins and thus does not need to be attached to the s object (or other AppMeasurement object)

 ## Version History

 ### 6.2 (2019-11-05)